35 Best Abandoned Cart Email Examples: Increase Sales Today

 Add Creative Subject Lines

-We didn’t look at subject lines for these emails, but they need to be even catchier than the emails themselves.
+We didn’t look at the subject lines for these emails, but they need to be even catchier than the emails themselves.
 Otherwise, your open rates will suffer.

 Focus on snagging your audience’s attention.
 Add clever adjectives and powerful verbs to get your message across.